Completing your return: Steps 3 and 4

 You may be able to make CPP contributions on certain income when:

-• You had more than one employer in the year and the total CPP contributions on all T4 slips are less than the required amount
+• You had more than one employer in the year and the total of your CPP contributions from all T4 slips is less than the required amount

 For more information, see Making additional CPP contributions.

 If you were a member of a partnership, include on Schedule 8 or Form RC381 only your share of the net profit.
-You cannot use self employment or partnership losses to reduce the CPP or QPP contributions that you paid on your employment earnings.
+You cannot use self employment or partnership losses to reduce your CPP or QPP contributions paid on employment earnings.

-Your CPP or QPP contributions must be prorated if one of the following situations applies in 2023:
+Your CPP or QPP contributions must be prorated if one of the following situations applied in 2024:

 • You were a CPP participant who turned 18 or 70 years of age or received a CPP disability pension